When is Black Panther 2 released in cinemas? Who’s in the cast and is there a trailer?

 Everything you need to know about our return to Wakanda

-Black Panther is one of Marvel’s most successful movies to date, and frankly it’s surprising they haven’t made a sequel.
+Black Panther is one of Marvel’s most successful movies to date, and frankly it’s surprising they haven’t made a sequel already.

 - Black Panther writer and director Ryan Coogler signs up for sequel